*Magnify*

 The jolt echoed through my hollow body and cleared most of the fog in my lungs.
 "So delicate, Perrin?
 Make a thorga of you yet."

-"Ready got you two glass figurines on wood shelf here."
-He jumped out and hoisted a fallen log out of our way.
-"Smell the chimneys; we're getting close."
+"Chimney stink?"
+Perrin jumped out and hoisted a fallen log out of our way.
+"Right forest in theiir places; we're getting close."

 I swallowed.
 During a flood, the people downhill may not be able to help us.
 They may need our help.
 I put my hand over his.

-Vivianca's purple-black, ghost raven lighted atop the frame of a gate that haunted the landscape.
+Vivianca's purple-black, ghost bird lighted atop the frame of a gate that haunted the landscape.
 Moored to neither fence nor wall, the iron gate hovered over the dampening mists.
 Only the stumps of amputated wall posts remained.
 Behind it, a cluster of old, weathered buildings huddled around the place where the street lay drowning beneath the creeping flood.

-Our wagon rattled on the cobblestones.
+Our wagon rattled onto and over the cobblestones.

 Oliver whispered, "Magelocks."